Tagetes hartwegii

 Tagetes hartwegii is a Mexican species of marigolds in the family Asteraceae.

 It is endemic to the states of Jalisco and Nayarit in western Mexico.

 Description

-Tagetes hartwegii is a hairless perennial herb up to 90 cm (3 feet) tall.
-Stem is woody at the base.
-Leaves are bipinnate, up to 8 cm (3.2 inches) long.
+Tagetes hartwegii is a hairless perennial herb up that can grow up to 90 cm (3 feet) tall.
+Its stem is woody at the base.
+The leaves are bipinnate, and can reach up to 8 cm (3.2 inches) long.

-Flower heads are yellow-orange, each containing 8 ray florets and 35-40 disc florets.
+The flower heads are yellow-orange, each containing 8 ray florets and 35-40 disc florets.